yinanrong/Mirror.ChatGpt/README.md

 # Mirror.ChatGPT

 This project provides official API for ChatGPT and unofficial API for Bing chat in C# language.
-The project is built using WebClient and ClientWebSocket.
 It requires .NET 6 or above.
 The license is Apache 2.0.

+Bing chat is free

 ## Usage